Skip to main content

 MCP Servers

 Private MCP servers that run inside your VPC, on-prem, or behind a corporate firewall can be reached by setting the bridge field on the server entry in your agent YAML.
-The agent runtime tunnels the MCP HTTP/SSE connection through the bridge.
+Connic tunnels the Streamable HTTP connection through the bridge and negotiates MCP 2026-07-28 or a supported earlier revision with the server.

 agents/agent.yaml